 - Solo works will not be permitted.
 The goal of this event is to engage with your fellow music students and build community through collaboration; therefore, ensembles must consist of three or more performers.

-- Works should be no longer than 12 to 15 minutes in duration.
+- Works should be no longer than 15 minutes in duration.
 Any audition recordings that exceed this time will be automatically disqualified.

 - Works may vary in genre and instrumentation.
 We value musical and creative diversity, as long as your performance exhibits artistic excellence.